-The dictionary definition of a immigrant is as follows:
+The dictionary definition of an immigrant is as follows:

-An immigrant would need to go through all the legal paperwork to stay in their host country.
-For example, to actually immigrate to the United States can be quite difficult for most foreigners.
+Immigrants must undergo all the legal paperwork to stay in their host country.
+For example, immigrating to the United States can be difficult for most foreigners.

-An immigrant will usually change over their passport or have dual citizenship between both of the countries.
-This means that they will become an actual citizen in the country that they are immigrating to.
+An immigrant will usually change over their passport or have dual citizenship between both countries.
+This means they will become an actual citizen in the country they are immigrating to.

 Most people will immigrate to the United States either for a better opportunity for themselves and their families or because they have decided to get married to an American.
 Others are forced to leave their home countries due to war or safety issues.

 Even if they were born in another country, most immigrants would now consider their new adopted country to be where they are from.
 If they immigrate to the United States, they now consider themselves American.